Woutah/configurun/README.md

 | `"required"` | `bool` | Whether this field is required to be filled in - if true - a red background will appear if the value is not set|
 | `"editable"` | `bool` | Whether this field is editable - if false - the editor will be disabled|

 <a name="constraintnote">*=</a>Constraints are (almost entirely) sourced from the `sklearn.utils._validation` module and provides a way to constrain the dataclass fields such that the user can only enter valid values.
-They are also packed into this package under `utility.constraints`.
+They are also packed into this package under `classes.constraints`.
 The following constraints are supported:
 | Constraint | Description | Editor Type
 | --- | --- | --- |
 | `type` | The type of the value should match the type of the constraint | based on type |